tuckertt/random_scripts/ukcloud_backoff/README.txt

 Summary:
-Script to copy from a tar and upload the contents to a new repo in git
+Script to extract from a zip and upload the contents to a new repo in git.

-requirements:
+Need to set either a personal or organization account to target.
+An organizational account will take precedence over a personal account.
+Git has different API endpoints depending on if using an Org or User endpoint

+Requirements:
-need to have an API token
+need to have an API token for git
  - on a logged in github page open user -> settings
  - bottom left click "developer settings"
  - click "personal access tokens" -> Tokens (classic)